Separate Property in Utah Divorce: What Stays Separate and What Doesn’t Dustin March 18, 2026

 Families often do best when they gather the actual financial records early.
 Waiting until mediation or trial to reconstruct years of transfers, payments, and title changes can create unnecessary litigation about tracing, valuation, and ownership.

-This video belongs in this section because it addresses one of the biggest practical issues families face: how separate property can be preserved and what kinds of conduct may affect whether it stays separate or becomes part of the marital estate.
+Commingling context: This video addresses how separate property can be preserved and what conduct may affect whether it stays separate.

 One of the more delicate parts of these cases is how different types of assets behave during a marriage.
 Utah courts may begin with the same basic separate-property rules, but a premarital home presents different problems than an inheritance account or a separate investment fund.